-In the Brazilian Amazon, a tiny group of uncontacted Indians teeters on the brink of extinction.
+In the Brazilian Amazon, a tiny group of uncontacted Indigenous people teeters on the brink of extinction.
 Survival’s global campaign is pushing Brazil’s government to protect their land – the only way they can survive.

 The tribe is forced to live on the run, fleeing violence from outsiders.
 Attacks and disease have killed their relatives.